 Tomorrow’s your last day in Washington DC.
 How do you spend it?

-I would go and take a spin class in the morning, then I would have a doughnut from Sugar Shack.
+I would go and take a spin or pilates class in the morning, then I would have an apple fritter from Sugar Shack.
 I would then walk around the museums and look at my favorite pieces, go have Happy Hour at the Gibson or Captain Gregory's, and then go grab dinner at Pineapple and Pearls, followed by a nice walk by the monuments at night.

 What’s your favorite vacation city in the world and why?

 As cliche as it is, Paris, because I always feel a sense of home when I get there.